dev-t-sec/BadIPFetch/README.md

 BadIPFetch
 ==========

-API to fetch detected bad ip addresses from the DTAG early warning system
+Tool to fetch bad / malicious IP addresses from the DTAG early warning system